gkayode/gkayode.github.io/_publications/statistical-optimization.md

 paperurl:
 citation:
 ---
-# This paper is about the number 1.
-The number 2 is left for future work.

 This work involve preliminary investigations into the flow behavior of starch.
 If starch would one day be a potential substitute for plastics, then there is a need to understand its flow behavior.
 Hence, rheological model characterization.